 To protect our planet, we will focus on four major initiatives that we believe will have the most positive impact on the environment: sourcing near our stores, eliminating waste, reducing plastic packaging, and reducing our carbon footprint.
 Our Organic Farm will play a key role in each initiative by helping others with sustainable growing and composting practices.

-The Organic Farm is the center of sustainability for Wegmans, and in 2022 the farm is committed to achieving 95% zero waste, eliminating three non-recyclable products, and demonstrating an electric delivery truck.
+The Organic Farm is the center of sustainability for Wegmans, and in 2023 the farm is committed to eliminating 8,000 pounds of non-recyclable plastic from landfill, eliminating three non-recyclable products, and reducing carbon emissions.

-9,000 lbs. of root material is composted at our Organic Farm every week
+Over 8,500 lbs. of wheatgrass root material is composted at our Organic Farm every week.

 Knowing where your food comes from is important, and that’s why we believe in partnering with farms and suppliers who share our family values to provide the best-tasting food that is sustainably sourced on the East Coast.
 With our trusted network of over 400 family farms, we’re able to offer the freshest, best-quality ingredients from close to home.

 Through our zero-waste initiative, we are striving to eliminate all forms of waste.
-Started as a one-store pilot in 2016, the program has expanded to all 106 of our stores, increasing our average store recycling rate, or the amount of material we divert from landfills, from 62% in 2016 to 76.7% in 2021.
+Started as a one-store pilot in 2016, the program has expanded to 109 of our stores, increasing our average store recycling rate, or the amount of material we divert from landfills, from 62% in 2016 to 80.3% in 2022.
 We’ve committed to reaching a 95% recycling rate by 2025 with a focus on waste prevention measures, reducing food waste, and closed-loop recycling.

 Following the EPA’s Food Recovery Hierarchy, we start by minimizing food waste at the source, then donating unsaleable food to local food banks.
 Through innovative partnerships with farmers, composter, haulers, and recyclers, we’re keeping unavoidable food waste out of landfills by offering it as feed for local livestock or sending it for composting or anaerobic digestion.

 To improve the sustainability of our packaging, we’re focused on using less plastic, making sure our packaging is functional to reduce food waste, and using renewable and recycled materials efficiently.
 We’ve committed to reducing our in-store plastic packaging made from fossil fuels, along with other single-use plastics, by 10 million pounds by 2024.
-In 2021, we replaced our polystyrene foam egg cartons with ones made from 100% post-consumer recycled newsprint and paper products, eliminating 625,000 pounds of foam from our stores every year.
+In 2022, we removed single-use plastic bags from all our stores, eliminating roughly 5 million pounds of plastic annually.